Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Schema

-The schema is where you define the structure of data that flows from your app to the receiving data sync.
-The source schema is used to configure the data sync field mappings.
+The schema defines the structure of data transferred from your app to the data sync.
+This source schema configures the field mappings during data sync.

 Structure